warpstreamlabs/bento/website/docs/components/inputs/amqp_0_9.md

 ### `nack_reject_patterns`

-A list of regular expression patterns whereby if a message that has failed to be delivered by Benthos has an error that matches it will be dropped (or delivered to a dead-letter queue if one exists).
+A list of regular expression patterns whereby if a message that has failed to be delivered by Bento has an error that matches it will be dropped (or delivered to a dead-letter queue if one exists).
 By default failed messages are nacked with requeue enabled.

 Type: `array`